 Well, the Democrats are not giving anybody any reason to vote for them at all.

-Why had somebody called me today and said the Republicans aren't giving anybody any reason to vote for them?
+Why had somebody call me today and said the Republicans aren't giving anybody any reason to vote for them?

 News to me.

-But I I I listened to the president who's the standard bearer of the party, and I've heard other candidates talk about the security, the national security issue, the Supreme Court, tax cuts and making them perfect.
+Now, I'm not seeing all the commercials that are running out there, but I listen to the president who's the standard-bearer of the party, and I've heard other candidates talk about the security, the national security issue, the Supreme Court, tax cuts and making them perfect.

 What do you mean?